Franz Freudenthal: Career

-Franz P. Freudenthal was born in La Paz, Bolivia to German immigrant parents.
+Franz Peter Freudenthal was born on September 13, 1963 in La Paz, Bolivia to Walter and Eva Maria Freudenthal, born Tichauer, descendents of German immigrants.

-He was inspired to enter medicine by his grandmother, Dr. Ruth Tichauer of Wreszinski, who was born in Königsberg in 1910 daughter Walter Wreszinski and died in La Paz in 1995.
+He was inspired to enter medicine by his grandmother, Dr. Ruth Tichauer, born Wreszinski, who was born in Königsberg in 1910 daughter Walter Wreszinski and died in La Paz in 1995.
 He used to go with her as a child on her medical visits in remote rural areas of Bolivia.

 She was a pioneer in family planning and in outpatient treatment of tuberculosis, and shared her philosophy of life with Freudenthal.

 He attended the Higher University of San Andrés in La Paz for his undergraduate studies, then did his internship at Children's Hospital of La Paz.
 He decided to specialize in pediatric cardiology.

 His wife, Alexandra Heath, is also a doctor.
 The couple received scholarships to take specialized training in Germany.

 He performed his first operation on a child in Germany in the 1990s.

 Freudenthal became interested in medical devices.

 He was part of a team that in March 1998 reported encouraging results of tests on neonatal lambs for occlusion of patent ductus arteriosus with a double-helix device at RWTH Aachen University, Germany.
 The devices used memory-shaped double-cone stainless steel coils mounted on a titanium/nickel core wire.

 Freudenthal said that by the age of 25 he had treated more than 20 sheep with devices, and at the age of 29 had treated his first patient, a child that could not be cured in any other way.

 After returning to Bolivia in 2003 the Freudenthals founded Kardiozentrum, a center for diagnosis and treatment of congenital heart disease.
 They also created PFM Bolivia, to develop and market medical devices.
 In 2014 Freudenthal was heading a team of 80 young innovators on a new project to develop a treatment for strokes.

 Freudenthal has taken out a number of patents including a left atrial appendage occlusion device, embolization device, tissue clip, tissue tack, snare mechanism for surgical retrieval and deployment device for cardiac surgery.